csswizardry/csswizardry.github.com/_posts/2016-12-12-css-shorthand-syntax-considered-an-anti-pattern.md

 - - -

-This kind of action—the inadvertent unsetting of other properties—is particularly problematic in modular and composable systems, where many different classes may be used in conjunction with one another to form more complex composites.
+This kind of action — the inadvertent unsetting of other properties — is particularly problematic in modular and composable systems, where many different classes may be used in conjunction with one another to form more complex composites.
 Units of code that cannot be combined without collision or conflict